 Students who wish to appeal Enrollment Fee decisions must file a Petition for Late Add, Drop, or Refund by the end of the term in which the fee is charged.
-Forms for this petition can be obtained through the Admissions and Records Office located in Building 1300.
+Forms for this petition can be obtained through the Admissions and Records Office located in Building 1300 or online on the Admissions and Records page under Admissions & Records forms.
 More information concerning these appeals can be obtained through the Admissions and Records Office in Building 1300 or call (707) 256-7200.